-The Brooklyn Site will be located at 275 Atlantic Avenue, the facility of the former Brooklyn Detention Center, and will include space for on-site services and programming, indoor and outdoor recreation, food services, staff offices and facilities, amenities, below grade accessory parking, and a secured entry (sally port).
+The Brooklyn borough-based jail will be located at the site of the current Brooklyn Detention Center at 275 Atlantic Avenue.
+The new, state of the art facility will have dedicated space for on-site services and programming, indoor and outdoor recreation, food services, staff offices and facilities, amenities, below grade accessory parking, and a secured entry (sally port).

-The facility will contain 886 beds for men, and will provide 292 accessory parking spaces below grade for DOC staff.
-In addition, the facility will provide 30,000 sq. ft. of community space with frontage on Atlantic Avenue and wrapping the building corners at the Avenue’s intersections with Boerum Place and Smith Street.
-The total Building Gross Square Footage (BGSF) is approximately 816,900 sq. ft.
+The new facility will contain 886 beds for men and will provide 292 accessory parking spaces below grade for all staff and service providers.
+In addition, the facility will provide 30,000 sq. ft. of community space on the ground floor.

 The City’s overarching goals for all component projects undertaken as part of the Borough-Based Jails Program (BBJ Program), including new detention facilities and Early Works, such as dismantle and swing space projects, are described below.